Scottish Business Resilience Centre drives growth ambitions with appointment of new Chief Operating Officer

 “My ambition is to further develop our strategic approach to business support and to strengthen our growing suite of services and advice to our various stakeholders.”

-Mandy Haeburn-Little, Chief Executive of the Scottish Business Resilience Centre, said: “Lynsae is a fantastic appointment to assist us throughout and beyond this period of growth for the organisation.
+Mandy Haeburn-Little, Chief Executive of the Scottish Business Resilience Centre (pictured above), said: “Lynsae is a fantastic appointment to assist us throughout and beyond this period of growth for the organisation.

 “Her previous experience, using a wide range of skills to build meaningful relationships with key partners while harnessing untapped opportunities, will stand her in good stead to help us reach out to new markets.